CharacterOverflow/factorio-analytics/readme.md

 ### License
 **GNU GENERAL PUBLIC LICENSE**

+### Other

 I am open to changes and features that others may wish to add - simply make a pull request and detail why these changes should be made.

 This entire package is relatively simple right now, but I expect it will grow in functionality over time.

+If you need to get in touch with me, the best way (besides email) is to reach out on Github or Discord.

+If you have a feature request or issue, feel free to create one on the Github page!

+If you have changes you'd like to make, please make a pull request and outline what the changes add